jinhuafromuhm/jinhuafromuhm.github.io/projects/project-3.md

 In this assignment I was discussing with classmates and TA, and figured out how to draw a 4x4 pong and let it bounce in the display screen.

-Here is how to pong look like in MARS :https://jinhzheng.github.io/pong.mp4
+Here is how to pong look like in MARS [video clip] (https://jinhzheng.github.io/pong.mp4)